 |Photo from Naturalization Documents, 1939|

 aunt and uncle Isaac and Ann Hinda Chazan in Manchester, England (see 1901 UK census, above).
-To date, I haven't been able to determine whether Isaac or Hinda (nee Meton) was his relative.
+To date, I haven't been able to determine whether Isaac or Hinda (nee Meton or Mahler) was his relative.

 Isaac then sailed for North America and made landfall in New Brunswick, on December 5, 1903 (seasick).
 He made his way to Montreal.
 Abraham stayed on in Manchester and married Anne Horovitz.
 Their first child, Rose, was on the way before Abraham sailed to Canada in 1904 and settled in Montreal, as well.
 For more, see the Abraham and Annie Berk page.

 In May, 1904, Isaac took the train from Canada to New York City, saying he was going to "sister Nellie Block at 1956 Third Ave., corner of 107th St." in Manhattan.
 Alas, I've never been able to trace Nellie, although I have later photos of her.

 Isaac married Henrietta Mahler on June 10, 1906 (setting the stage for becoming my grandparents!).
 They spent the next 8 years or so moving back and forth between New York and Montreal as he found work and their four children were born (the youngest in Montreal).

 Children of Isaac Burk & Henrietta Mahler Burk:

 Mildred Burk, Harold Burk (my Dad), Miriam Burk, Sidney Burk

 What became of Isaac's parents?
 How did he get from his homeland of Lithuania to Manchester, England?

 The man at right in the photo was in their wedding photos and then, a year later, my parents (left and center in the photo here) were with him in Montreal, where this photo was taken.
 His name was William Burke, the son of Abraham Berk, and he was my father's first cousin.